dpareasy/Assignment1/README.md

 * The environment created can be formed by any number of corridors;
 * The number of rooms which a corridor can contain is the same for each corridor;
 * Each i-th corridor is connected with (i-th - 1) and with the recharging location (which is a corridor);
-* The duration of the battery is a random value between 40 and 60 seconds;
+* The duration of the battery is 60 seconds;
-* The battery can become low at any time;
 * The robot is automatically spowned in the recharging room every time the battery goes low;

-### Requirements ###

-The moving policy that the robot should follow is the one presented below:
-* It should mainly stay on corridors;
-* If a reachable room has not been visited for some specified amount of times it should visit it;

 ## Project structure ##